History of Las Vegas: Casinos backers get funding

 The Flamingo initially lost money and Siegel died in a hail of gunfire in Beverly Hills, California, in summer 1947.
 Additionally, local police and Clark County Sheriff deputies were notorious for their heavy-handed tactics toward mobsters who "grew too big for their pants".
 However, many mobsters saw the potential that gambling offered in Las Vegas.
 After gambling was legalized, the Bank of Las Vegas, led by E. Parry Thomas, became the first bank to lend money to the casinos, which Thomas regarded as the most important businesses in Las Vegas.
 At the same time, Allen Dorfman, a close associate of longtime Teamsters Union President Jimmy Hoffa and a known associate of the Chicago Outfit, took over the Teamsters Central States Pension Fund, which began lending money to Las Vegas casino owners and developers.
-They provided funding to build the Sahara, the Sands, the Riviera, the Fremont, and finally the Tropicana.
+They provided funding to build the Sahara, the Sands, the Riviera, the Fremont, and finally the Tropicana, (with three of the five—the Sands, Riviera and Tropicana—each demolished by 2024, to make room for other developments).

 Even with the general knowledge that some of the owners of these casino resorts had dubious backgrounds, by 1954, over 8 million people were visiting Las Vegas yearly pumping $200 million into casinos.
 Gambling was no longer the only attraction; the biggest stars of films and music like Frank Sinatra, Dean Martin, Andy Williams, Liberace, Bing Crosby, Carol Channing, and others performed in intimate settings.
 After coming to see these stars, the tourists would resume gambling, and then eat at the gourmet buffets that have become a staple of the casino industry.